Emily McIlroy: Noctuary

 3:00â€“5:00 p.m., Combined opening reception with Harry Tsuchidana: Works on Paper (ART Gallery)

 noctuary (noun) 1. a record of what passes in the night

 After nightfall, when the activities of the day give way to quiet stillness, I sense the stirring of all that resides most powerfully within me.
-Out of darkness, inky things surface that by the subtle illumination of starlight and moonlight, begin to take on shapes that I can touch.
+Out of darkness, inky things surface.
+Illuminated only by star and moonlight, shapes emerge that I can touch.

 oil, charcoal, black pastel on paper

 Gallery hours: Mon. - Fri.
 10:00 a.m. â€“ 4:00 p.m.; Sun.
 12:00 â€“ 4:00 p.m.
 Closed Sat. & Labor Day, Sept.
 3. Admission is free.
 Donations are appreciated.
 Parking fees may apply.